-In 1990, an interesting phonological analysis of the structure of English first names was published in the Journal of Linguistics (Cutler et al.).
-They analysed nearly 1,700 items from a dictionary of first names, looking at the differences between male and female names.
-This is what they found:
+In 1990, an interesting phonological analysis of the structure of English first names was published in the Journal of Linguistics (by Anne Cutler and two colleagues at Cambridge).
+They analysed nearly1700 items from a dictionary of first names, looking at the differences between male and female names.
+This is what they found.
+(I omit the statistical support, and suggest you use your intuitions to test the claims they make.)

-•Female first names tend to be longer than males, in terms of the number of syllables they contain.
-Males are much more likely to have a monosyllabic first name (Jim, Fred, John), and much less likely to have a name of three or more syllables (Christopher, Nicholas).
-By contrast, there are few monosyllabic female first names (Ann, Joan, May) and many of them are trisyllabic or more (Katherine, Elizabeth, Amanda).

-•95 per cent of male names have a first syllable which is strongly stressed, whereas only 75 per cent of female names show this pattern.
-It is not difficult to think of female names which begin with an unstressed syllable (Patricia, Elizabeth, Rebecca), but male names are very rare (Jerome, Demetrius).
-In fact, none of the popular British names in the frequency lists in the last seventy-five years has had an unstressed initial syllable.
+- Female first names tended to be longer than males, in terms of the number of syllables they contained.
+Males are much more likely to have a monosyllabic first name (Jim, Fred, John) and much less likely to have a name of three or more syllables (Christopher, Nicholas).
+By contrast, there are few monosyllabic female first names (Ann, Joan, May) and many of them are trisyllabic or more (Katherine, Elizabeth, Amanda). - 95 % of male names have a first syllable which is strongly stressed, whereas only 75% of female names show this pattern.
+It is not difficult to think of female names which begin with an unstressed syllable.
+(Patricia, Elizabeth, Rebecca), but male names are very rare (Jerome, Demetrius).
+In fact, none of the popular British names in the frequency lists in the last 75 years has had an unstressed initial syllable.

-•The stressed syllables of female names tend to make much more use of the high front vowel /i: / as in Lisa, Tina, Celia, Maxine, and the archetypal Fifi and Mimi.
-Male names in /i: / are far less common-Peter, Steve, Keith.

-• Female pet names tend to be longer than male.
+- The stressed syllables of female names tend to make much more use of the high fronted vowel /i/, such as Lisa, Tina, Celia, Maxine, and the archetypal Fifi and Mimi.
+Male names in /i/, are far less common Peter, Steve, Keith. - Female pet names tend to be longer than male.
 A bisyllabic pet name could be either male or female, but a monosyllabic one is much more likely to be male.
 Jackie could be either sex, but Jack is male.
-(Other examples include Bob/Bobbie and Bill/Billie.)

-• Female names are much more likely to end in a (spoken) vowel, as with Linda, Tracey, Patricia, Mary.
+(Other examples include Bob/Bobbie and Bill/Billie). - Female names are much more likely to end in a (spoken) vowel, as with Linda, Tracey, Patricia, Mary.
 If not a vowel, the last sound will very likely be a continuant, especially a nasal, as in Jean, Kathleen, Sharon, Ann.
 By contrast, plosives are much more likely to be found in male endings (David, Dick, Jock).
-Interesting questions arise.
-Is Kate, for instance, more male-sounding than Kath or Katie or Katherine?
-Henry V is one who thinks so, when he speaks to Princess Katherine: 'plain soldier' (Henry V, v. ii).
+Interesting questions arise?
+Is Kate more male sounding that Kath or Katie or Katherine?
+Henry V is one who thinks so, when he speaks to Princess Katherine 'plain soldier' (Henry V, 5.ii).